-On paper, this tour looks like the least exciting of the 3-day package I booked, but it might have been my favorite (I don’t know though, The Great Barrier Reef by helicopter is hard to beat).
+On paper, this tour looks like the least exciting of the 3-day package I booked, but it might have been my favorite.
+Though, The Great Barrier Reef by helicopter is hard to beat.
 I had heard there wasn’t much to the Kuranda Village and that it had aged a bit, which is true to be fair, but the village itself isn’t why you should go.
-We’ve all heard that sappy phrase “it’s not about the destination, its about the journey” (or some BS along those lines).
-Well, in this case, that actually does ring true: I rode the Kuranda Scenic Railway up the mountain and the Skyrail Rainforest Cableway back down and the journey is what made it worth the trip!
+We’ve all heard that sappy phrase “it’s not about the destination, it’s about the journey” (or some BS along those lines).
+Well, in this case, that actually does ring true.
+I rode the Kuranda Scenic Railway up the mountain and the Skyrail Rainforest Cableway back down and the journey is what made it worth the trip!

 Kuranda Scenic Railway

 I was a little disappointed to find that the seats were already preassigned.
 My first thought was, “Shit.
 What if I don’t get a window seat and can’t get pictures?”
-Once on the train, I was relieved to see I had ended up with a window seat (though not the best side)… until the woman across from me proceeded to take off her shoes and put her feet up beside me.
+Once on the train, I was relieved to see I had ended up with a window seat… until the woman across from me proceeded to take off her shoes and put her feet up beside me.

 The only exception is The Stoney Creek waterfall, it’s on the left side, but they warn you it’s coming up and give you plenty of time to get in the perfect photo position.

 It’s about a 90-minute train ride up to Kuranda Village, but you hardly notice the time because the views are so amazing.
 Along the way, they have commentary on the history of the railway’s construction, which is actually pretty interesting (and that’s coming from someone who gets bored easily).

 The train makes a 10-minute stop at the Baron Gorge where you can get out and take in the views.